cloudnative-pg/cloudnative-pg/docs/src/bootstrap.md

 !!!
 Warning
     Please use the `postInitSQL`, `postInitApplicationSQL` and
     `postInitTemplateSQL` options with extreme care, as queries are run as a superuser and can disrupt the entire cluster.
 An error in any of those queries interrupts the bootstrap phase, leaving the cluster incomplete.

-### Executing queries after initialization

-Moreover, you can specify a list of Secrets and/or ConfigMaps which contains SQL script that will be executed after the database is created and configured.
+Moreover, you can specify a list of Secrets and/or ConfigMaps which contains SQL script that will be executed after the cluster is created and configured.
-These SQL script will be executed using the **superuser** role (`postgres`), connected to the database specified in the `initdb` section:
+These SQL scripts will be executed as the *superuser* (`postgres`), connected to the `postgres`, `template1`, or the application database specified in the `initdb` section, respectively with `postInitSQL`, `postInitTemplateSQL`, or`postInitApplicationSQL`.

 ```yaml
 apiVersion: postgresql.cnpg.io/v1